 And finally, Alex himself, though it's subverted for a second:

-In a recent Spongebob Squarepants episode, the titular sponge gets rescued from several fish competing to have him as their employee by a masked figure in a Krabby Patty suit.
+In a Spongebob Squarepants episode, the titular sponge gets rescued from several fish competing to have him as their employee by a masked figure in a Krabby Patty suit.
 In a Big Damn Anti-Heroes moment, it's Squidward.